Case Study of a Man with Testosterone Deficiency:

-In most patients, testosterone can be easily started and the patient is quickly brought into relief, although replacement works slowly.
+In most patients, testosterone can be started and the patient is quickly brought into relief, although replacement works slowly.
 Gradually the first improvements are felt after 1-3 months of treatment.
 For improvement of sexual potency, it often takes more than 3-6 months.
 Faster and greater improvement is seen in men whose diet is near perfect for testosterone treatment–that is, high animal protein, devoid of sweets and starches, and low alcohol.
 So therefore it is best to eat a paleolithic diet of fruits, vegetables, meats, poultry, eggs and fish with a well-balanced mixed amino acid supplement, detoxification, and of course, eat organic.
 Avoid alcohol, vinegar, caffeinated drinks, soft drinks, sweets, breads, pastas, cereals, and milk products.

-The indications for treatment in men include chronic, long-term administration for all degrees of testosterone deficiency.
+indications for treatment in men include chronic, long-term administration for all degrees of testosterone deficiency.
 I start my patients with a small dose and gradually titrate it upward, rechecking their blood tests as well as their PSA, estradiol, free and total testosterone, and sex hormone binding globulin.
 Diet is important, as well as vitamins and detoxification.

-Follow-up In Men:
+Follow-up For Men: